Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 The nature and type of cloth fabrics.

 2. The time through which bed bugs infested clothes runs in a dryer.

 3. The extent to which clothes are infested with bed bugs – a few of the bed bugs’ colonies.

 4. Location and transportation of bed bugs-infested clothes.

-Whether you are hiring or own the dry cleaning machine.
+Whether you are hiring or owning a dry cleaning machine.

 5. The prevailing electricity cost per unit.
 Putting these into place, you will be able to estimate what you need to pay.

 How to maintain your dryer

 Below are some of the maintenance activities that may make your dyer serve you for a longer time:

-1. A frequent check-up by a specialized electrician – dryer’s exhaust vents should be cleaned and inspected annually depending on the frequency of work in your house.
+1. A frequent check-up by a specialized electrician – the dryer’s exhaust vents should be cleaned and inspected annually depending on the frequency of work in your house.

 2. Ensure the lint trap is clean.